Kylreia/Kylreia_FYP/README.md

 - Press R or up arrow key to fire a purple mass of energy

 # Assets note:
-- 2 3d models have been ommitted from the Git repository due to their large size
+- 2 3d models have been ommitted from the Git repository due to their large file size